-Not sure if that “fresh” egg is good or bad?
+Not sure if some of your eggs are good or bad?
 Try the egg float test!

-At the same time, if a chicken wants to hatch eggs, which requires sitting for long periods of time, a dark place is best – she’s more likely to be left alone.
+At the same time, if a chicken is broody (wants to hatch eggs), which requires sitting for long periods of time, a dark place is best – she’s more likely to be left alone.

 If you’ve never tried the egg float test, it’s a great and visually easy way to tell if eggs are fresh.

 Table of Contents (Quickly Jump To Information)

 How do you perform the egg float test?

 So now you know you can do an egg float test, but how?
 The egg float test is easy.